One57: Residents

 When sales of One57 were launched, Barnett initially did not identify buyers, though nine billionaires had purchased units at One57 by September 2012.
 Many buyers had previously owned property at other luxury developments such as 15 Central Park West.
 By late 2013, One57 management characterized more than half the buyers as foreigners, with fifteen percent being from China; a substantial number of buyers also came from the Middle East.
 The most expensive apartments were located on floor numbers 86–88, reflecting the status of "8" as a lucky number in Chinese culture, due to the high number of Chinese buyers.
 The New York Times published so many headlines about high-profile sales in the tower that The Observer said, "It would be difficult for even the most creative writer to make sale after sale at the same new-construction building sound fresh."

 According to the bylaws of One57's condominium board, residents could have up to two "orderly domestic" pets, of which residents were required to send photos to the board.
 Certain pets, such as pigs, hens, rabbits, and gerbils, are banned.
 Guests could not bring pets.
 In addition, window decorations are banned, and the board has to approve window curtains and blinds.
 Because the building is a condominium and not a housing cooperative, new residents do not require approval from a condominium board, nor are any background checks conducted for prospective residents.
-In addition, numerous buyers acquired their apartments for investment purposes, rather than using them as residences.
+Numerous buyers acquired their apartments for investment purposes, rather than using them as residences.

 The building was initially maintained by a staff of eighteen, (Note: According to Samtani 2014, the condo filings with the New York attorney general's office indicated there would technically be 18.4 employees.
 This includes seven porters, two handymen, and one resident manager, as well as 4.2 concierges and doormen each.) which was relatively small in comparison to other residential developments in New York City.
 This took into account the fact that many residents were not expected to live at One57 year-round and, as such, a larger staff was not needed.
 Barnett also occupied a one-bedroom unit at One57 so he could manage his work in New York City even as his family lived in Monsey, New York.